gfdatascience/getting_and_cleaning_data/CodeBook.md

 This label "activity" describes the activity that was being performed at any given time by one of the 30 subjects.
 The scale is defined below and was obtained from "activity_labels.txt":

--1 WALKING.
+1. WALKING.
--2 WALKING_UPSTAIRS.
+2. WALKING_UPSTAIRS.
--3 WALKING_DOWNSTAIRS.
+3. WALKING_DOWNSTAIRS.
--4 SITTING.
+4. SITTING.
--5 STANDING.
+5. STANDING.
--6 LAYING.
+6. LAYING.

 ### The labels for mean and std below have been transformed by:
 -1) replacing "-" with "." and 2) removing "()".

 ### The fields below were obtained by:
--1) the merging on training and data sets form files labled with identifiers "X", "y" and "subjects", -2) Extracting mean and sandard deviation fields from the merged files, -3) Reformating the label descriptors by replacing "-" with "." and removing "()".
+1. The merging on training and data sets form files labled with identifiers "X", "y" and "subjects",

--tbodyacc.mean.x
--tbodyacc.mean.y
--tbodyacc.mean.z
--tbodyacc.std.x
+2. Extracting mean and sandard deviation fields from the merged files,
+3. Reformating the label descriptors by replacing "-" with "." and removing "()".

+* tbodyacc.mean.x
+* tbodyacc.mean.y
+- tbodyacc.mean.z
+- tbodyacc.std.x
 -tbodyacc.std.y
 -tbodyacc.std.z
 -tgravityacc.mean.x